What to Know About the Psychological Screening for Police Officers

 What Psychological Screening Isn't

 Before we discuss what the psych test is, let's talk about what it isn't.
 Pre-employment psychological screening does not determine a candidate's sanity or lack thereof.
 Failing to pass the psychological exam does not mean you're crazy.
-Instead, it simply means that a career in law enforcement is probably not the best fit for you.
+It means that a career in law enforcement is probably not the best fit for you.

 There are a lot of demands placed upon law enforcement, and a day in the life of a police officer can be emotionally, mentally, and physically taxing.
 There will be days when you are forced to stand firm yet polite in the face of tremendous verbal abuse, and there will be times when you are exposed to horrific scenes.
 The fact of the matter is, not everyone is cut out for a career as a cop.
 While it takes all kinds of personalities to make up an effective police force, there are certain traits all officers should ideally share.

 Conversely, there are also certain traits that are agreed to be undesirable in law enforcement officers.
-The psychological tests tend to focus on identifying those undesirable traits more than look for those desirable traits.
-It's important to remember that if your screening finds one or more of those traits, it's not a reflection on your value, your sanity or your personality; it's very narrowly focused toward your suitability to become a police officer.
+The psychological tests tend to focus on identifying those undesirable traits more than looking for those desirable ones.
+It's important to remember that if your screening finds one or more of those traits, it's not a reflection on your value, your sanity, or your personality.
+It's just an examination that's very narrowly focused toward your suitability to become a police officer.

 Psychological Screening as a Hiring Tool